anacbarboto/seleniumTest-anaCarrion/README.md

   ![](images/exercise2.JPG)
 3. In locators.py there are all locators to use of each web page.
 Inspecting ESPOL Education page and Careers page, I have these XPATHs:
 - FACULTY_LIST -> both html elements of faculties has <div class="panel-heading></div> next to <h4 class="panel-title"></h4> and next to <a></a>.
-- ABET_HREF -> all careers have an element which contains abet url <a href="http://www.abet.org"></a> except 2 careers
+- ABET_HREF -> all careers have an element which contains abet url <a href="http://www.abet.org"></a> except 2 careers:
   - OCEANOGRAPHY -> which has an a tag with href="https://amspub.abet.org/aps/category-search?disciplines=57"
   - FOOD -> which has an img tag with src="/sites/fimcp.espol.edu.ec/files/EAC-RGB-W-L.jpg"
 4. In element.py there are 2 classes EspolEducationElement and CareerEducationElement, both objects use any locators to get one or mor html objects.

 To use: